Stability and complexity of global iterative solvers for the Kadanoff-Baym equations: Results

 given by a Fourier transform with respect to the relative time $\tbar=t-t'$ truncated at $\tbar = t_\text{cutoff}$ and centered at the average time $t_{\text{avg}}$.
 For the ramp case in equilibrium, the spectral function has a non-zero density of states at the Fermi level, signifying a metallic solution (see Fig.~\ref{fig:fkm_spectral}(a)).
 After the ramp, the spectrum is split into two sub-bands with peak positions $\omega \approx \pm 4$, with transient signatures of states remaining close to the gap edge, which are eventually washed away.
 For the Floquet driving protocol, we begin with a resonant driving frequency $\omega_\text{dr} = U_\text{eq}$ (see Fig.~\ref{fig:fkm_spectral}(b)).
 The structure of the spectral function remains similar to that in equilibrium, with small oscillations in the insulating gap.
 We observe a periodic appearance and disappearance of metallic peaks at the chemical potential, which are out-of-phase with similar features near the larger frequencies $\omega=\pm 8$.
 This response is surprising, as periodic metallization/demetallization of the spectral function cannot be described as a simple Floquet sideband, which for the band around $\omega=4$ would be at $\omega=-4$ or $\omega=12$.
 Furthermore, the photo-induced metallic state alternates with frequency half of the driving frequency.
 We leave the detailed analysis of this observed effect to a separate study.

 Fig.~\ref{fig:fkm_scaling} shows the number of residual evaluations required to reach convergence as a function of the propagation time for the (a) ramp and (b) Floquet protocols.
 We take $\Delta t = 0.01$ and $N_\tau = 400$, and the convergence threshold is set to $\varepsilon = 10^{-8}$.
 We use the free propagators $G_{0,1}$ and $G_{0,2}$ as initial guesses for $G_1$ and $G_2$, respectively.
-We note that missing data points indicate a failure of the inner GMRES linear solver to converge in a reasonable amount of time.
-We observe approximately $\OO{N_t}$ scaling of the number of residual evaluations for all of the iterative schemes ($\OO{N_t^{1/2}}$ and $\OO{N_t^{3/2}}$ scaling lines are also shown for comparison).
+In the case of the missing data point using DF-SANE for the ramp protocol at $N_t=2048$, the inner iterative solver failed to converge in a reasonable amount of time.
+The missing data points using the Newton-Krylov-FD solver at $N_t=4096$ are due to the large memory requirements of the scheme.
+Finally, the missing data point at $N_t=4096$ using lagged fixed point iteration is due to the solver alternating between two (non-converged) solutions.
+Overall, we observe a scaling of the number of residual evaluations between $\OO{N_t^{1/2}}$ and $\OO{N_t^{3/2}}$, or approximately $\OO{N_t}$, for all of the iterative schemes.

 Figs.~\ref{fig:fkm_scaling}(c) and (d) show the wall clock timings for all simulations, which are roughly consistent with the number of residual evaluations: $\OO{N_t^4}$ reflects approximately $\OO{N_t}$ iterates with an $\OO{N_t^3}$ cost per iterate.
 By contrast, time-stepping methods \cite{schuler2020,balzer2013nonequilibrium} typically have a constant number of nonlinear iterations per time step, giving a total scaling of $\OO{N_t^3}$.
 We can therefore conclude that these global-in-time iterative solvers would require some reduced-scaling algorithm, such as one of the compression techniques discussed above, to be competitive.
 We emphasize that the absolute timings shown should not be taken as significant, since our implementations have not been optimized and call different linear algebra libraries.